Last updated 15th May 2019

 - You could pay more in premiums than the cash payout on death — this will depend on how long you live

-Here’s an example of the Guaranteed Over 50 Plan in action for a range of ages.
+Here’s an example of our plan in action for a range of ages.

-Remember, the cash payout and the premium you pay will never change.
+Remember, the cash payout and the premium you pay will never rise.

 Reasons why people choose it